 DESCRIPTION OF PLANT

 The Katuki is a Sanskrit word which means bitter.
-This is a great herb, used very much in the ayurvedic treatment.
-It belongs to the Scrophulariaceae family.
+This is a great herb used very much in the ayurvedic treatment.
+It belongs to the Plantaginaceae family.
 This plant has very large family, over 200 genera and 3000 species.
 Katuki is known as Picrorhiza kurroa in the scientific language.
-Katuki is known as a perennial herb which has a long rhizome.
+This is a perennial herb which has a long rhizome.
 It is 2.5 to 12 cm long and 0.3 to 1 cm thick with somewhat curvy straight features.
-It is of greyish brown color with coarse external surface which is due to the furrows and scars of the roots.
+Katuki is of greyish brown color with coarse external surface which is due to the furrows and scars of the roots.
 There are 1 to 2 vascular bundles present in the cortex of rhizome.
 These vascular bundles are xylem and phloem.
 The tips of the rhizome in a bud, growing one, enclosed by crown of leaves.

-The leaves of the katuki are present alternatively.
+Leaves of the Katuki are present alternatively.
 These are present basely, 5 to 10 cm long.
 It has terminal spikes.
 The flowers calyx divide equally in five parts with 4 to 5 corolla.
 The flowers are whitish with pale blue color with long flowering branch.
-The corolla of the flowers are five mm long, bilobate and less spreading.
+Corolla of the flowers are five mm long, bilobate and less spreading.
 The stamens are four in number, inserted on corolla with slightly didynamous.
-The pollen grains of the flowers are of round shape with perforated or incomplete tectum and with corpus membrane smooth or coarse.
+Pollen grains of the flowers are of round shape with perforated or incomplete tectum and with corpus membrane smooth or coarse.
 The flowering period of the plant is from June to August.
-The fruit of the plant is kind of acute capsule, tapered from the top, 12 mm long and open into 4 valves.
-Seeds of the plant are numerous in number, of ellipsoid shape.
+Fruit of the plant is kind of acute capsule, tapered from the top, 12 mm long and open into 4 valves.
+Seeds of the plant are numerous in number of ellipsoid shape.
 The seed coat is very thick and transparent.
-The roots of the plant are of elongated type, tubular form, 5 to 10 cm long and 0.5 to 1 mm in diameter.
+Roots of the plant are of elongated type, tubular form, 5 to 10 cm long and 0.5 to 1 mm in diameter.
 These are curved with longitudinal and dotted scars, associated with rhizomes.

 Katuki is known to be a cooling agent, helps to remove excessive fire energy from the body.
-It reliefs pitta and kapha, which can cause digestion problems, acidity and fat.
+It balances pitta and kapha, which can cause digestion problems, acidity and fat.
 So helps to improve digestion, metabolism of carbohydrates, proteins and fats.
-With the improvement in the metabolic processes, various problems can be managed like obesity, sluggish metabolism and high level of urea, creatinine, diabetes, heat and hyperthyroidism.
+With the improvement in the metabolic processes, various problems can be managed like obesity, sluggish metabolism, increased urea level, creatinine, diabetes, heat and hyperthyroidism.

 Katuki contains various important phytochemicals that play a great role to cure diseases.
 These are iridoids, cucurbitacins and acetophenones.
 The iridoid glycosides compound contain picroside I and II, as their bioactive components.
 These are known as main active compounds of the plant.
 These include triterpenes and cucurbitacin R, B, D. Kutkin is one the very important chemical contain kutkoside and iridoid glycoside like picrosides I, II, and III.
 Kutkoside present in ratio of 1:2 along with glycosides.